 It’s crucial to ensure these approaches to your sales process are best suited for your solution and customer base.
 Optimizing your sales methodology goes hand in hand with doing the same for your sales process.

 The actions your reps take need to be carefully planned.
 Push a prospect too hard, and they might feel overwhelmed.
 Leave them hanging with a bunch of unanswered questions, and they will feel frustrated.
-Sales ops teams will determine sets of questions to ask, rounds of content to distribute, and buying signals to jump on for reps.
+The ops teams will determine sets of questions to ask, rounds of content to distribute, and buying signals to jump on for reps.

-It’s possible that lead generation is a part of your sales ops team’s responsibilities.
+It’s possible that lead generation is a part of your ops team’s responsibilities.
 It’s also possible that it belongs to another department or role, like BDRs.